parisiale/libpuppetdb/README.md

 ## Introduction

-libpuppetdb is a simple library for the execution of Puppet DB queries.
+libpuppetdb is a simple library for the execution of PuppetDB queries.
-The library uses libcurl and relies on the Puppet DB REST API.
+The library uses libcurl and relies on the PuppetDB REST API.
 Both both SSL (HTTP) and non-SSL (HTTPS) queries are supported.

 ## Using libpuppetdb

 To use libpuppetdb in your code, you first create a PuppetdbConnector object.
-You do that by specifying the Puppet DB host and, for secure connections, the SSL certificates.
+You do that by specifying the PuppetDB host and, for secure connections, the SSL certificates.
 Then you execute queries by instantiating Query objects and calling PuppetdbConnector::performQuery, that returns the query results (json format) as a string.